IOHprofiler/IOHprofiler.github.io/IOHexperimenter/python.md

 f = get_problem('custom_name2', instance=3, dimension=10)
 ```

-When using custom problems, they can be used with the Experiment class just the same as pre-defined functions.
-Note that you can see the function id as follows:
+When using custom problems, they can be used with the Experiment class just the same as pre-defined problems.
+Note that you can see the problem id as follows:

 ```python
 f.meta_data.problem_id